How to Install / Enable OpenSSH on CentOS 7

 OpenSSH Server Configuration

-To edit these settings access the /etc/ssh/sshd_config file:
+To edit these settings, access the /etc/ssh/sshd_config file:

 sudo vim /etc/ssh/sshd_config

-Once you access the file by using a text editor (in this example we used vim), you can disable root logins and edit the default port number:
+Once you open the file with a text editor (in this example, vim), you can disable root logins and change the default port number.
+To disable root login:

 PermitRootLogin no

-• Change the SSH port to run on a non-standard port.
+Change the SSH port to run on a non-standard port.
 For example:

 Port 2002